thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- Have to prepare a presentation for tomorrow but the new game is too good.
 Good luck tomorrow me =))
 - 5
 	- I return to work after a short 3 day break.
 Have to prepare and defend a solution.
 Tired but the solution is approved.
+- 6
+	- Twitter and Obsidian linter are not working properly today :(

 #
 ---